Coscinium fenestratum

 Coscinium fenestratum, or yellow vine as it is sometimes referred to in English, is a flowering woody climber, native to South Asia and Mainland Southeast Asia.
 It is rare and critically endangered in many of its habitats.

 Coscinium fenestratum is a member of the family Menispermaceae and the genus Coscinium.
-The plant is known by many different names, such as: Tree turmeric, False calumba, Colombo weed, Weniwel, Daru Haridra (in Sanskrit), Mara Manjal (in Tamil and Malayalam), Haem herb (in Thai), Voer Romiet (in Khmer), etc..
+The plant is known by many different names, such as: Tree turmeric, False calumba, Colombo weed, Weni wel (වෙනිවැල්), Weniwelgeta (වෙනිවැල්ගැට),Baanvalgata (බාන්වැල්ගැට) (in Sinhala), Dāru Haridrā or Kāleyaka (दारुहरिद्रा, कालेयकः in Sanskrit), Mara Manjal (in Tamil and Malayalam), Haem herb (in Thai), Voer Romiet (in Khmer), etc.

 Description

 Coscinium fenestratum is a sturdy woody climber with leathery, shiny leaves and bright yellow sap.
 It is dioecious, flowering and fruiting in August to October.
 The fruits consists of one or two drupes up to 2 cm across.
 The plant has a generation span of 25 years.

 Distribution

 The habitat for Coscinium fenestratum spans South Asia and parts of Southeast Asia, from India to Indonesia.
 It can only thrive in a tropical climate and prefers mixed and dense evergreen forest, with fertile soil and high moisture.

 The plant has been determined to be native to Sri Lanka and the Western Ghats in India.
 It is unclear if the populations in Cambodia, Vietnam and west Malaysia are truly wild or the result of cultivation.